act-framework/act/README.md

 ## Why?

+##### Functional

+Act is built on top of [Ramda](http://ramdajs.com) and encourages a functional programming style.

+##### Small

+Act is small and most functionality is added by different modules, resulting on small builds.
+The TodoMVC has 13.4kb (min+gz).

+##### Transparent

+Act's internal code should be owned by it's users, therefore simplicity and readability are valued.

+##### Complete

+Act tries to be as complete as possible, and have clearly defined ways of doing the most common tasks.

 ## Install

 Act is written in es6 and expects you to use webpack, so you can import only